REFINISHING CAST-IRON COOKWARE:

 Photos from restoration projects are shown at the end of this article

 1. Remove all traces of rust on your antique pan.
-You can use a wire brush, coarse steel wool, or wire bonnet that you attach to a power drill.
-A final wipedown with CLR cleaner will remove residual deposits.
+You can use a wire brush, coarse steel wool, or wire bonnet attached to a power drill.
+A final wipedown with CLR cleaner will remove residual rust deposits.
+You can also use a 50/50 diluted solution of water and white vinegar.

-3. Remove carbon build-up.
+2. Remove carbon build-up.
 If you have large areas with carbon build-up you can remove this by throwing the pan in your fireplace over a lit mound of newspaper or dry leaves.
-Fire for 1/2 hour.
+Fire for 1/2 hour over low heat.

 Old-timers used to clean their pans every few years by putting them on a dry leaf pile and burning it until the metal was shiny.
 This method doesn’t produce intense heat, which will risk warping or cracking your pan.

-Another method that produces great results: Your oven set to the auto-clean cycle.
+Another method that is purported to produce great results: Your oven set to the auto-clean cycle.
 Leave the pan in until it completely cools and make sure your oven vents to the outside of the house.
 This puts off a LOT of smoke.
 When done, simply wipe down with clean hot water and a sponge.
 Re-season as instructed.
+You need to be careful with this method, as some ovens get very hot – too much heat can affect the structure of the iron, causing damage.
+Test with a clunker skillet before using this method on heirloom antiques.

-Yet another method includes a trash bag, a can of Easy-Off oven cleaner and a lot of patience.
+My tried-and-true method includes a trash bag, a can of Easy-Off oven cleaner and a lot of patience.
 Spray down the entire surface of the pan or skillet with the cleaner and seal it in a trash bag for at least 24 hours.
-Wipe off the sludge with paper towels, repeat if necessary and then scrub and rinse as instructed.
+Using rubber kitchen gloves, wipe off the sludge with paper towels, repeat if necessary and then scrub and rinse as instructed.
 You may need to use a razor blade to scrape off any remaining stuck-on bits of carbon.
+This method is so effective because Easy-Off contains lye, a powerful chemical that will efficiently dissolve built-up carbon, without damaging the iron.
+Easy-Off does not remove rust.
+If you see existing rust on your pan after using the Easy-Off cleaner, scrub the iron with a 50/50 vinegar and water solution, or CLR cleaner.
+Then scrub with fresh hot water and dry immediately.

 My dad told me stories of my grandfather who used beach sand to strip any built-up gunk or rust from his pans.